-This Agreement shall become effective on, and will remain in full force and effect until Midnight and shall automatically renew itself for periods of one (1) year thereafter unless written notice of desired changes or termination is given by one party to the other at least sixty (60) days prior to the termination of any such period.
+This Agreement shall become effective on August 1, 2013, and will remain in full force and effect until Midnight June 30, 2017, and shall automatically renew itself for periods of one (1) year thereafter unless written notice of desired changes or termination is given by one party to the other at least sixty (60) days prior to the termination of any such period.

+ARTICLE 30

+The Company maintains a policy regarding drug and alcohol testing which applies to bargaining unit and non-bargaining unit employees performing safety sensitive positions.
+Members of the bargaining unit are covered by the terms and conditions of the policy.

 EXECUTION